Gmousse/dataframe-js/README.md

 # dataframe-js
-**v0.3.0**
+**v1.0.0**

 ## Presentation

-dataframe-js provides another way to work with data in javascript (browser or nodejs) by using DataFrame, a powerfull data structure already used in some languages (Spark, Python, R, ...).
+dataframe-js provides another way to work with data in javascript (browser or server side) by using DataFrame, a data structure already used in some languages (Python, R, ...).

+dataframe-js provides some **immutable objects** (DataFrame, Row...) and an API closed to **functional** programming and **SQL syntax**.

+dataframe-js contains:
+  * A core:
+    * DataFrame: Main Object, similar to sql table providing methods to manipulate and transform data.
+    * Row: Object contained into a DataFrame, providing lower level manipulations.
+    * GroupedDataFrame: DataFrame grouped by columns.

+  * Some modules:
+    * Stat: Basic statistics computations on DataFrame columns.
+    * Matrix: Matrix computations (scalar products, ...).
+    * SQL: SQL requests on DataFrame.

 A DataFrame is simply built on two concepts:
 - **Columns** providing ways to select your data and reorganize them.